 In my recent pantry clean out I was horrified to come across a spice bottle that had expired in 2008.
-I thought I regularly checked their expires, however I must have kept missing this one.
+I thought I regularly checked their expiry dates, however I must have kept missing this one.
 Whilst I’m happy to use spices that are only a few months past expiry, I do throw them out after an extra 6 months than suggested, as expired spices tend to lose their flavour after time.

-When you purchase spices from the supermarket check the expiry first to ensure that you are purchasing one that will not expire within the next year.
+When you purchase spices from the supermarket, check the expiry first to ensure that you are purchasing one that will not expire within the next year.

 Today’s task is for you to have a look through your collection of spices and throw away any that are well and truly passed expiry.